Financial inclusion: In the United States

+On May 25, 2020 George Floyd Jr., an unarmed Black man, was murdered by police officers.
+The assault was filmed and made available to the world via media outlets and social media.
+The event sparked a renewed commitment by many organizations to address racial division in the United States.
+Many financial institutions like Ally, JP Morgan Chase, Bank of America and Citi provided statements about financial inclusion and racial equity that detailed efforts to drive change.

 During the COVID-19 pandemic, digital financial exclusion has become more prominent in the US as some businesses no longer accept cash for purchases.

-Financial inclusion in Indonesia
+In Indonesia

 Indonesia's national strategy for financial inclusion was established in 2016.
 The strategy is a guideline for all government institutions in Indonesia and private stakeholders to improve public access to financial services.
 Priority segments of Indonesia's financial inclusion programs are: